Also see: 555 | 4000 series | 74 series

 The diagram shows two ways of combining outputs using diodes.
 The diodes must be capable of passing the output current.
 1N4148 signal diodes are suitable for low current devices such as LEDs.

 For example the outputs Q0 - Q9 of a 4017 1-of-10 counter go high in turn.
 Using diodes to combine the 2nd (Q1) and 4th (Q3) outputs as shown in the bottom diagram will make the LED flash twice followed by a longer gap.
 The diodes are performing the function of an OR gate.

 For most new projects the 74HC family is the best choice.
-The older 4000 series is the only family which works with a supply voltage of more than 6V.
+The tables show the supply voltage and maximum output current for each family.
 The 74LS and 74HCT families require a 5V supply so they are not convenient for battery operation.

 A 74LS output cannot reliably drive a 4000 or 74HC input unless a 'pull-up' resistor of 2.2k is connected between the +5V supply and the input to correct the slightly different logic voltage ranges used.